yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-nov-2023/index.md

 ## Miscellaneous changes

 To help users check the status of their firmware installation, and since the firmware version makes a difference for the system applets, german77 added a {{< gh-hovercard "12156" "firmware version indicator" >}} to the status bar of the user interface.
-Gone is the confusion about “when was the last time I updated this?” now.
+Gone is the confusion about "when was the last time I updated this?" now.

 {{< imgs
 	"./fw.png|You need matching keys to decode the firmware, always dump both together"